Designing for People with Dementia

-We provide on-site education, assessment and advice to managers, staff, project managers and architects.
+We provide on-site education, assessment and advice to care managers and staff, project managers, designers and architects.

-Architect and author of the Dementia Design Principles Kirsty Bennett leads our team with a combined expertise that covers architecture, strategic planning, interior design, landscape architecture, nursing, psychology and operational management.
+Architect and author of the Dementia Design Principles Kirsty Bennett leads our team with a combined expertise that covers architecture, strategic planning, interior design, landscape architecture, nursing, OH&S and operational management.

-Our service will typically include a detailed discussion of evidence-based dementia design principles, and an assessment of your facility or plan, with recommendations for improvement.
+We can come to you!
+Our service is national and will typically include a detailed discussion of evidence-based dementia design principles, and an assessment of your facility or plan, with recommendations for improvement.

-This assessment is a standard component of DTA Tailored Training Packages
+This assessment can be a component of DTA Tailored Training Packages

 How can I access the Designing for People with Dementia Service?

-The Designing for People with Dementia Service can be accessed within a TTP or separately.
+Our Designing for People with Dementia Service can be accessed within a Tailored Training Package (TTP) or separately.

 These 10 principles are the culmination of more that 30 years of research and practice.
 They are the backbone of the Designing for People with Dementia service.

 Unobtrusively reduce risks